nbreen/Simconnect-Data-Client/README.md

 The server is running on a local networked machine running Ubuntu Server.
 The basic server code is taken from Beej's Guide and then extended.
 The server receives and processes the Protocol Buffer and then passes it to a Cuda function for additional processing.
 Currently the cuda function is just an identity function but this will be expanded on later.

-# Known bugs
-There were several bugs with struct alignment in memory and general memory layout issue which appear to now be fixed.
-There is a known bug on the server side when the protocol buffer is received via socket the final field (WindDirection) is corrupted.

 # Next Features
 The next steps will be to modify to the Cuda function to process the data and then make it available to my Angular based website.